DandyLyons/notes/content/Library/The Bible (WEB)/42 - Luke/Luke-15.md

 ###### v7
 I tell you that even so there will be more joy in heaven over one sinner who repents, than over ninety-nine righteous people who need no repentance.

+### The Parable of the Lost Coin
 ###### v8
-Or what woman, if she had ten drachma coins, if she lost one drachma coin, wouldn't light a lamp, sweep the house, and seek diligently until she found it?
+Or what woman, if she had ==ten== drachma coins, if she lost ==one== drachma coin, wouldn't light a lamp, sweep the house, and seek diligently until she found it?

 ###### v9
 When she has found it, she calls together her friends and neighbors, saying, 'Rejoice with me, for I have found the drachma which I had lost.'